 We have suffered no goat predation in the six years we’ve raised them.
 But that may be because we also keep livestock guardian dogs.

 Fourth Goat Protection Consideration: Other Livestock

 Another option is to use guardian livestock.
 If you’ve ever seen a donkey in attack mode, you’ll understand why many people use standard-sized donkeys to guard their goats.

-A donkey’s bray-alert is enough to convince most predators to find an easier target.
+A donkey’s bray-alert convinces most predators to find an easier target.
 And those who persist are likely to be bitten on the back of the neck and stomped by a 400-500 pound equine.

-Other goat-keepers use horses as protection animals, and emus and llamas have been known to help keep a herd safe as well.
+Other goat-keepers use horses as protection animals, and emus and llamas have also been known to help keep a herd safe.
 Plus, their dislike for unknown visitors causes them to call out in alarm.
 Their alarm call alone can chase predators away.
 Still, these guardians leave me with some concerns.

-The problem with the above livestock guardians is that they are livestock themselves, so with a large enough predator load, they may be vulnerable.
+The problem with the above livestock guardians is that they are livestock, so they may be vulnerable with a large enough predator load.
 In addition, it is a matter of their being in the right place at the right time.
 They may be unreliable.
 Please see our article about donkeys as livestock guardian animals.

 Fifth Goat Protection Consideration: Goats’ Natural Protection

 For most people, letting goats protect themselves is the least reliable source of protection, but it may work if your goats are large enough and the predator load is small enough.
-A full-sized Nubian, Alpine, or Saanen buck will weigh in around 180lbs.
+A full-sized Nubian, Alpine, or Saanen buck weighs around 180 lbs.